 Q. What is the difference between a jointer and a planer?

 Planers reduce the thickness of a board by shaving a uniform amount of wood off its surface.
 Jointers make the board flat by shaving away only the high spots, not the entire surface, as a planer does.

 Q. How much does a planer weigh?

-Planers can be some of the heaviest tools in your shop.
-Benchtop planers weigh between 60 and 100 pounds on average, so it may be wise to keep it on your benchtop rather than moving it around.
+Wood planers can be some of the heaviest tools in your shop.
+Benchtop planers weigh an average of between 60 and 100 pounds, so it may be wise to keep it on a benchtop rather than moving it around.